bulgantamiri/fibostackclient/doc/source/contributor/command-beta.rst

 Command Beta
 ============

-OpenStackClient releases do not always coincide with OpenStack releases.
-This creates challenges when developing new OpenStackClient commands for the current OpenStack release under development since there may not be an official release of the REST API enhancements necessary for the command.
-In addition, backwards compatibility may not be guaranteed until an official OpenStack release.
+fibostackClient releases do not always coincide with fibostack releases.
+This creates challenges when developing new fibostackClient commands for the current fibostack release under development since there may not be an official release of the REST API enhancements necessary for the command.
+In addition, backwards compatibility may not be guaranteed until an official fibostack release.
-To address these challenges, an OpenStackClient command may be labeled as a beta command according to the guidelines below.
+To address these challenges, an fibostackClient command may be labeled as a beta command according to the guidelines below.
 Such commands may introduce backwards incompatible changes and may use REST API enhancements not yet released.